Why are the Dallas Cowboys one of the teams with the biggest fan base in Mexico?

 With 88,309 people witnessing, the Cowboys won for the first time in Mexico.
 Lead by a rookie quarterback, Quincy Carter.
-The Cowboys beat the Oakland Raiders 21-6 at the University Stadium in Monterrey.
+The Cowboys beat the Oakland Raiders 21-6 at the Azteca Stadium in Mexico City.

 Thus, what began in Mexico as a picnic day with a game between friends 110 years ago, has become the most attractive market for the NFL outside the United States.